VIBE Questions and Answers

 Q1.
 What is VIBE?

 A1.
-VIBE is a Web-based tool that uses commercially available data to validate basic information about companies or organizations petitioning to employ certain foreign nationals and to validate the basic information about the companies or organizations listed on the Form I-485 Supplement J. A main goal of VIBE is to equip USCIS Officers with information from an independent source that they can use to help determine petitioners’ or applicants’ eligibility.
+VIBE is a Web-based tool that uses commercially available data to validate basic information about companies or organizations petitioning to employ certain aliens and to validate the basic information about the companies or organizations listed on the Form I-485 Supplement J. A main goal of VIBE is to equip USCIS Officers with information from an independent source that they can use to help determine petitioners’ or applicants’ eligibility.

 Q2.
 Which petitions or applications are included in VIBE?